piaschwarz/RePOS-2022-ConditionalPerfection/README.md

 # conditional-perfection

-This is a sample experiment using magpie.
+This is a replication study of the paper about Conditional Perfection of [Farr, 2011](https://ojs.ub.uni-konstanz.de/sub/index.php/sub/article/view/374).

 First, set up the project with `npm install`